 Path 3: Compounded versions

-Compounded semaglutide and tirzepatide have been widely available through telehealth providers, often at much lower prices.
-The trade-offs are real: compounded products are not FDA-approved, quality and sourcing vary by pharmacy, and the regulatory landscape has shifted over time.
-If you go this route, vet the provider carefully and understand what you're getting.
+Compounded semaglutide and tirzepatide have been widely available through telehealth providers, often at much lower prices, sometimes from around $129 to $299 a month all in.
+The trade-offs are real and worth understanding: compounded products are not FDA-approved, the quality and sourcing vary by pharmacy, and the regulatory landscape has shifted as brand shortages have eased.
+If you go this route, vet the provider carefully.
+See compounded GLP-1 online and compounded semaglutide vs Wegovy for the full trade-offs, and how to choose a telehealth provider before you hand over a card.

 Path 4: Self-pay on brand